-- 5.18 The 2024/25 Budget and MTFS includes two budget items to ensure the General Fund is not exposed to undue risk from contract inflation, procurement risk, and fees and charges income fluctuations. - 5.19 £0.200m has been maintained as a contingency budget to mitigate the risk inflationary pressure on the key Publica and Ubico contracts and to provide some budgetary headroom around fees and charges income. - 5.20 This budget will be held centrally and would be allocated in support of evidenced budget pressures during the year identified through the quarterly financial monitoring process.
+- 5.18 The 2024/25 Budget and MTFS includes two budget items to ensure the General Fund is not exposed to undue risk from contract inflation, procurement risk, and fees and charges income fluctuations. - 5.19 £0.200m has been maintained as a contingency budget to mitigate the risk inflationary pressure on the key Publica and Ubico contracts and to provide a degree of budgetary headroom around the 2024/25 Pay Award and fees and charges income. - 5.20 This budget will be held centrally and would be allocated in support of evidenced budget pressures during the year identified through the quarterly financial monitoring process.
 Should these budgets not be required, in part or in full, they would be returned to the Financial Resilience Reserve (in-year) and reviewed as part of the 2025/26 budget setting process.